 Unlike our readings of the past few weeks, this text is not a parable but an apocalyptic vision of the last judgment.
-'Apocalyptic' is the subject of the 'end times', a subject that never fails to inspire unlimited creative speculation and vivid imaging, not to mention a great deal of fear mongering.
-However, the purpose of the vision presented here is neither speculation about the ghastly details of the end of the world as we know it, nor was it intended to feed the fascination of the community.
-It is not about the end of things as such, but rather the vision is a means for ethical instruction, for teaching about the basics of 'right' and 'wrong'.
+'Apocalyptic' relates to the 'end times', a subject that never fails to inspire unlimited creative speculation and vivid imaging, not to mention a great deal of fear mongering.
+However, the purpose of presenting the vision here is neither speculation about the ghastly details of the end of the world as we know it, nor intention to feed the fascination of the community.
+This vision is not so much about a description of the end of things as it is a means for ethical instruction, for teaching about the basics of 'right' and 'wrong'.

 The heart of the vision is the parousia, the coming of the Son of Man.
-For all who can relate to the normal Hollywood or TV images of a huge and imposing figure, clothed in a flowing white robe and with a magnificent beard, riding in on puffy clouds like some kind of celestial snow-boarder, I would like to point out that there are no such details here in the text!
-Matthew has previously given us some of those details: the coming will be "as sudden as the lightening (24:27)", it "will be on clouds of glory and with great power (24:30-31)", the day and hour are unknown (24:36-42), it will sneak up on people like a burglar in the night (24:43), and it will be a time of reckoning and woe to the unprepared (24:45-51) Three previous parables have dealt with the delay of the coming, but now comes the full vision, glorious in appearance, cosmic in scope, and yet personal in that every life must appear before the judgment seat.
+I think we all can relate to the normal Hollywood or TV images of a huge and imposing figure, clothed in a flowing white robe and with a magnificent beard, riding in on puffy clouds like some kind of celestial snow-boarder.
+As a word of caution I would like to point out that there are no such details here in the text!
+True, Matthew has previously given us some of those kinds of images: the coming will be "as sudden as the lightening (24:27)", it "will be on clouds of glory and with great power (24:30-31)", the day and hour are unknown (24:36-42), it will sneak up on people like a burglar in the night (24:43), and it will be a time of reckoning and woe to the unprepared (24:45-51).
+Three previous parables have dealt with the thorny issue of why the coming has been delayed but now comes the full vision, glorious in appearance, cosmic in scope, and yet personal in that every life must appear before the judgment seat.

-Here, however, "in his glory", and "all the angels with him" is as close as the vision gets to describing the Son of Man.
-And as for his coming, he doesn't comes to earth but instead to the throne in heavenly glory.
-This is not "The End" ... this is not a scene about the final destruction of earth; it is a coronation scene with the Son of Man being installed as King and ultimate Judge (note how the language shifts - the term "Son of Man" appears only in the opening verse, and is replaced by "King" in subsequent references).
+But here, however, "in his glory", and "all the angels with him" is as close as the vision gets to describing the Son of Man.
+And as for his coming, he doesn't so much come to earth but ascends instead to the throne in heavenly glory.
+Note carefully - this is not "The End" ... this is not a scene about the final destruction of earth; it is instead a coronation scene with the Son of Man being installed as King and ultimate Judge (note how the language shifts - the term "Son of Man" appears only in the opening verse, and is replaced by "King" in subsequent references).
 You may recall the fiftieth anniversary reruns of the coronation of Queen Elizabeth II - shucks, some of us can remember the original! - scenes of great pomp and circumstance as befits the crowning of a monarch.
 It would be difficult to find words and ways to describe the coronation of Christ as King upon the heavenly throne, although John does well in his Revelation and poets, painters and sculptors have spent their lives trying to express their awe over the years.
 Matthew spares only a few words to convey the magnificence and glory of the event, and then moves quickly on to convey what is really important.